danmcelroy/VoSeq/README.rst

 You might want to leave it with the default values.
 It should work (# TODO test).

-* If you have installed VoSeq in a comercial server and already bought an Internet domain, you need to add it to the ``production.py`` file.
+* If you have installed VoSeq in a commercial server and already bought an Internet domain, you need to add it to the ``production.py`` file.
 Change the following
   line: